openvinotoolkit/openvino/docs/ops/movement/ScatterNDUpdate_3.md

 **Category**: Data movement operations

 **Short description**: Creates a copy of the first input tensor with updated elements specified with second and third input tensors.
-This is similar to [Reference](https://github.com/onnx/onnx/blob/master/docs/Operators.md#ScatterND)

 **Detailed description**: The operation produces a copy of `data` tensor and updates its value to values specified by `updates` at specific index positions specified by `indices`.
 The output shape is the same as the shape of `data`.
 `indices` tensor must not have duplicate entries.
-In case duplicate entries in `indices` the result is undefined.
+In case of duplicate entries in `indices` the result is undefined.

 The last dimension of `indices` can be at most the rank of `data.shape`.
 The last dimension of `indices` corresponds to indices into elements if `indices.shape[-1]` = `data.shape.rank` or slices